Skip to content

 }'

-The money you save on licensing is the money you invest in the human expertise that actually wins the fight.
+The money you save on licensing is the money you reinvest into the human expertise that actually prevents and stops breaches.

 Resources & Further Reading